 St Peter’s Street

 At the end of St Peter’s Street stood the impressive Georgian Town Hall, which housed assembly rooms, a courthouse and a police station, as well as municipal chambers fit for the Corporation of the new and larger borough which had come into being in 1835.
-The borough of St Albans was now divided into four wards (largely following those parts of the various parishes within the borough).
+The borough of St Albans was now divided into four wards (largely following parish boundaries).
 However, neither municipal or Parliamentary reform had done much to remove the stain of corruption on local politics.
 Had Charles been one of the relatively few electors within the Borough, he might well have benefited from the rampant bribery at election time.

 Be that as it may, gentrification of the area, which had begun in the 18th century, was continuing: